Venue

 Online (10:00 – 11:15)

-In this webinar, we will explore how companies can move beyond footprint reduction to create measurable positive impacts (‘handprints’) that drive competitiveness and sustainable growth.
+This webinar will explore how companies can move beyond footprint reduction to create measurable positive impacts, known as ‘handprints’ that drive competitiveness and sustainable growth.

-- Using impact valuation to monetize benefits, benchmark progress, and communicate sustainable value creation to investors, policymakers, and customers.
+- Understand how putting a value on impacts can be used to monetise benefits, benchmark progress, and communicate sustainable value creation to investors, policymakers, and customers.

 About these series of workshops : “The business case for sustainability in the chemical industry”